-Languages have always held a special fascination for John Hepler.
-Originally from the Anthracite coal region of northeastern Pennsylvania, Mr. Hepler’s family emigrated to Pennsylvania in 1748.
+Originally from the Anthracite coal region of northeastern Pennsylvania, Dr. Hepler’s family emigrated to Pennsylvania in 1748.
 Despite the passage of time, he was raised in a bilingual household (English and German) with extended family who still only spoke German.
-This linguistic experience was different from that of many of his public school classmates whose parents or grandparents had emigrated from Eastern Europe.
+This linguistic experience was different from that of many of his public school classmates, whose parents or grandparents had emigrated from Eastern Europe.
 This linguistically and culturally diverse background shaped his views on language learning and cross-cultural communication.

 While in high school, he studied Spanish, Russian, and French.
 Despite the urging of his art teachers, he decided to study French at Millersville University of Pennsylvania.
+During his junior year, he studied at the Université catholique de l’ouest in Angers, France.
 While at Millersville, he also studied Spanish, Italian, Latin, and Ancient Greek.

 After graduating with a Bachelor of Arts degree in French, he worked for a travel firm for several years, guiding tours in Europe and North America.
-Through good fortune and perseverance, he worked for Ford Motor Company in information technology and marketing during the early 1990’s.
-Later, while working for Fiat S.p.A. designing and deploying internal applications, he traveled the world providing training and installation support.
+Through good fortune and perseverance, he was hired by Ford Motor Company in the early 1990’s to work in information technology and marketing.
+Later, while working for Fiat S.p.A. designing and deploying internal after sales supply-chain and service applications, he traveled the world providing training and installation support.

 In 2006, based on his experience working for multicultural international corporations such as Ford and Fiat, he decided to pursue a career in Teaching English to Speakers of Other Languages (TESOL).
 In May 2010, he earned a Master of Arts degree in TESOL from West Chester University.